 This guide is for department administrators and technicians working to minimize the chance of an information security incident on Indiana University computers, networks, or other information technology systems.
 This document is not meant to be comprehensive—each unit should develop a comprehensive information security plan to address all its needs, general and particular.

 - Document and understand the local technical environment

-- Computer Systems by IP and name, including
+- Computer systems by IP and name (DNS and NetBIOS)

 - Operating systems